 You want a consistency like peanut butter.
 The concrete will stick to the putty knife.

 Step 4a: Apply to Countertop

-If gaps occur, where the concrete runs out, take your putty knife and add in a bit of concrete to the gap.
-Run trowel over area again to smooth in the new addition.
+If gaps occur, where the concrete runs out, add concrete to the gaps.
+Run the trowel over area again to smooth in the new addition.

-While you don’t want to run your trowel over and over the same concrete mix (it will start to dry out, and your efforts at smoothing everything out will be thwarted), I found it to be a good idea to drag my trowel in the perpendicular direction after a section was covered.
+While you don’t want to run your trowel over and over the same concrete mix.
+I found it to be a good idea to drag my trowel in the perpendicular direction after a section was covered.
 This helped to alleviate major trowel lines.

 Continue in this way, getting a small section looking how you want it before moving on, all around your kitchen countertop surface.